Birth of a Religion

 Without the King to give orders during this tumultuous time, his hunters unsurprisingly began acting on their own.
 Assassins can be found skulking about or lying in ambush throughout Lothric, having shared the same fate as the soldiers they seemingly supported.
 However, none of them are explicitly tied to hunters, and their lack of equipment might indicate them to instead be deserters turned thieves.
 By contrast, there is no doubt that the Black Hands began taking sides.
 Kamui looks to have placed his bets on the most likely next King, joining Albert and Kriemhild in defending Prince Lothric from assailants.
 Gotthard on the other hand left the castle, though he didn’t necessarily “flee” like the localization claims.
 We can summon the royal assassin for two bosses.
 The first are the Abyss Watchers, who block our path to the Boreal Valley.
 The second is Pontiff Sulyvahn in that same valley.
 We don’t encounter Gotthard again until coming across his corpse in front of the Grand Archives, so killing Sulyvahn was probably the man’s objective from the start.

 Being a former knight, as he continues to showcase with his swordplay, Gotthard would be among the more patriotic hunters.
 In that case, the Black Hand has probably pegged Sulyvahn as responsible for much of the chaos — the Pontiff did enable the King of Lothric’s worsening mental state and later bring an unwanted invasion into an already complicated situation, after all.
-By setting out on a bout of vigilante justice, Gotthard likely hopes to stymie Irithyll’s invasion as much as punish its pope for messing in Lothric’s domestic affairs; no wonder his Japanese name is Gotthild, (ゴットヒルト) meaning “god-battle” in old German.
+By setting out on a bout of vigilante justice, Gotthard likely hopes to stymie Irithyll’s invasion as much as punish its pope for messing in Lothric’s domestic affairs — no wonder his Japanese name is Gotthild, (ゴットヒルト) meaning “god-battle” in old German.
 Once Sulyvahn is dealt with, he had evidently planned to infiltrate the Grand Archives.
-Perhaps he too hopes to appeal to Prince Lothric past the library, or perhaps his aim was the source of the other enemy knights: Princess Gertrude.
-Gotthard’s knightly background might have made him sympathetic to the royal holy woman, and he could negotiate for the Angel’s Maiden to stop her followers — such as free her from her cruel confinement to then personally appease them.
+Perhaps he too hopes to appeal to Prince Lothric past the library, or perhaps his aim is the source of the other enemy knights: Princess Gertrude.
+Gotthard’s knightly background might have made him sympathetic to the royal holy woman, and he could negotiate for the Angel’s Maiden to stop her followers in exchange for her freedom.
 If so, then finding the man dead at the front door is doubly suspicious.

 Twin blades of a hunter called the King’s Black Hand.
 Weapon of choice of Gotthild, who left the castle.